hackappcom/iloot/README.md

 iLoot
 =====

 Using this CLI tool you can download backups of devices assigned to your AppleID.
 Based on [iphone-dataprotection](https://code.google.com/p/iphone-dataprotection/) script, so copyrights belong to respective owners.
 Offset operations added and other minor bugs fixed.
+Thanks [Dan Loewenherz](https://github.com/dlo) for his additions.

 **This tool is for educational purposes only.
 Before you start, make sure it's not illegal in your country.**